gasb150/The-next-web-responsive/README.md

 ![screenshot](../features/screenshot.png)

-In this project, we clone tThe Next Web homepage using semantic HTML5 elements that are appropriately sized and positioned.
-We used flexbox, css grid, and positioning to position the various elements.
-We made the background  with images and gradientes.
-We used media query to made page responsive at two main break points 1024px and 767px.
+In this project, we clone the Next Web homepage using semantic HTML5 elements that are appropriately sized and positioned.
+We used flexbox, CSS grid, and positioning to position the various elements.
+We made the background with images and gradients.
+We use media queries to make the page responsive at two main breakpoints 1024px and 767px.

 ## Live Demo